Kidney Technology Research

-Last summer, students observed kidney biopsy procedures and urological surgeries in the operating room.
+Last summer, students observed kidney biopsy procedures, urological surgeries, and vascular surgeries in the operating room.
 They also visited the outpatient dialysis unit and saw the inner workings of the technologies used in hemodialysis, including the hemodialysis water treatment systems that allow for the use of municipal water in treating patients on hemodialysis.
 Students visited the peritoneal dialysis center and learned about home dialysis technologies, which will likely be a major emphasis in the care of patients with kidney failure in the future.
 We also visited the headquarters of NxStage Medical Inc., to introduce students to biomedical engineers working at the cutting edge of dialysis technologies.

 Here is a description of some of the clinical experiences you might have:

 - Kidney biopsy procedure: This fundamental aspect of nephrology care for kidney disease diagnosis would be particularly appropriate for Biomedical Engineering students working on a project related to improvement of the kidney biopsy needle gun.
 Students researching kidney tissue interrogation using elastic light scattering may also benefit from observing a kidney biopsy in real-time to observe how their technology can be integrated at the bed-side to obtain a rapid estimate of chronic injury in kidney tissue.